 She gave wonderful performances in 'Sabrina' in 1954, for which she received another Academy nomination, followed by 'War and Peace' in 1956 and 'Funny Face' with Fred Astaire and 'Love in the Afternoon' the following year which was also critically acclaimed.

-Again she was commercially successful with 'Charade' in 1963, her only film with Cary Grant, and the following year she appeared in one of her few disapointing movies, 'Paris When It Sizzles' with William Holden who caused problems with his attempts to rekindle a romance with Audrey who was by now married.
+Again she was commercially successful with 'Charade' in 1963, her only film with Cary Grant, and the following year she appeared in one of her few disappointing movies, 'Paris When It Sizzles' with William Holden, who caused problems with his attempts to rekindle a romance with Audrey who was by now married.

 In 1964 Audrey was cast as Eliza Doolittle in 'My Fair Lady' instead of Julie Andrews who performed the role on Broadway.
 Her singing was dubbed and she was criticised for her portrayal of the cockney flower girl in the early part of the movie.
 However the critics universally praised her acting in the latter part of the movie, after Eliza's transformation to high society lady.